lkesteloot/unsong/unsong.md

 “Moses recited a poem about tacos.”

-[Aaron] came a voice from deep in my head.
-[I’ve come to save you.
+[open-bracket]Aaron] came a voice from deep in my head. [open-bracket]I’ve come to save you.
 Are you there?]

-[Ana?]
+[open-bracket]Ana?]
 A horror.
-Ana Thurmond was in this place.
-[Ana, I can take care of myself…maybe…Ana, get out!]
+Ana Thurmond was in this place. [open-bracket]Ana, I can take care of myself…maybe…Ana, get out!]

 But to Malia Ngo, I said only: “Neptune.”